moinBukhari147/nodejs-deploy-linux/README.md

 	sudo apt update
 	sudo apt install postgresql postgresql-contrib
-	sudo service postgresql start      # start the service sudo systemctl enable potgresql    # restart autmatically when the system restarts sudo service postgresql status     # check the status of postgresql running or not
+	sudo service postgresql start      # start the service sudo systemctl enable postgresql    # restart autmatically when the system restarts sudo service postgresql status     # check the status of postgresql running or not
    ```
 - To check which version of postgresql is installed: